MYavuzYAGIS/AssemblyNotes/IntrotoX86asm/Intlx86notes.md

 bytes for push %ebp is 53 so i can __emit or .byte it!

-## Xtra : How Do Buffer Overflows Work?

 # END OF PART 1- Introduction to X86_32 Assembly & Architecture